PODCAST: Sports Talk 11-04-16

 PODCAST: Sports Talk 11-04-16: Play now!

-Steve Kelly on this Friday's edition of Sports Talk has Matt Daniels and Scott Richey join the show to share their insights on the latest in sports and all things related to Illini sports.
+Steve Kelly hosts this Friday's Sports Talk with Scott Richey and Matt Daniels to share their insights on the latest sports headlines and all things Illini sports.

 Download